Modular Representations of Truncated current Lie algebras: Truncated current Lie algebras

 \subsection{Semisimple and nilpotent elements of $\g_m$}

-In this section we describe the nilpotent and semisimple elements of $\g_m$ in terms of those same elements in $\g$, with the help of the adjoint $G_m$-action.
+In this section we describe the nilpotent and semisimple elements of $\g_m$ in terms of those same elements in $\g$ with the help of the adjoint $G_m$-action.
 Recall that we identify $\g = \g_m^{(0)}$ as restricted Lie algebras. \begin{Proposition} Every semisimple element of $\g_m$ is conjugate to a semisimple element of $\g_m^{(0)}$. \end{Proposition}

 \begin{proof} By \cite[15.3]{Hu}, since $\g_m$ is the Lie algebra of an algebraic group, any two Cartan subalgebras of $\g_m$ are conjugate under the adjoint action of $G_m$.
 Furthermore, observe that $\h_m$ is one such Cartan subalgebra; it is nilpotent, and since $\h$ is self-normalising in $\g$ we see that $\h_m$ is self-normalising in $\g_m$.
 Now, any semisimple element $s$ is contained in some maximal torus, whose centraliser is a Cartan subalgebra (see \cite[2.4.2]{SF}), and so $s$ is conjugate to an element $\sum_{i=0}^m h_i t^i$ of $\h_m$.
-Now the proof concludes via Lemma~\ref{L:hmJdec}. \end{proof}
+The desired result then follows from Lemma~\ref{L:hmJdec}. \end{proof}